 It can be paralyzing, knowing that if you are ever audited a small mistake could cost you thousands.
 Luckily, there is help.

-eTruxFuel is an online program designed to bring your ELD mileage data into compliance with IFTA & IRP.
+eTrucks has an online IFTA mileage calculator designed to bring your ELD mileage data into compliance with IFTA & IRP.

-With eTruxfuel, you can rest easy knowing that it makes sense of your ELD or AOBRD mileage data (eTruxFuel works with any ELD or AOBRD).
+With eTrucks, you can rest easy knowing that it makes sense of your ELD or AOBRD mileage data (eTrucks works with any ELD or AOBRD).